ryanblock/august-connect/readme.md

 npm i august-connect
 ```

-Set up the following environment variables:
+Set up the following **required** configuration environment variables:

 - `AUGUST_API_KEY` - a valid August API key¹ – please refer notes at the bottom of this readme for more
-- `AUGUST_INSTALLID` - any string; suggest using something reasonably long, random, and unique; changing this will break things and require re-validation
+- `AUGUST_INSTALLID` - any string; suggest using something reasonably long, random, and unique; changing this will break things and require re-authorization
 - `AUGUST_PASSWORD` - your August password
 - `AUGUST_ID_TYPE` - `email` or `phone`
 - `AUGUST_ID` - the corresponding account email or a phone number (phone format is `+[countrycode][number]` with no other symbols, i.e. `+12345678901`)